-Dialogue is a conversation between two or more people in a work of literature.
+Dialogue is a conversation between two or more people in a narrative work.
 As a literary technique, dialogue serves several purposes.
 It can advance the plot, reveal a character’s thoughts or feelings, or show how characters react in the moment.

 When an author writes dialogue with careful word choice and alternate spellings to mimic unique speech patterns and accents, such dialogue can reveal the setting and help to establish the character’s social and educational background.
 This is called dialect.